rezervemoney/gitbooks/mechanics-rzr/bonds.md

 <figure><img src="../.gitbook/assets/image.png" alt=""><figcaption><p>A screenshot showing the different bond positions a user has.
 Users can optionally stake their bond immediately to start earning staking rewards.</p></figcaption></figure>

 At the moment of claiming the user chooses between two paths.
 If they want liquidity, they withdraw the tranche as raw RZR.
-If they are yield-oriented, they press “Stake & Lock”; the tranche is swept into the staking vault, begins earning the current rebase rate from that block onward, and is non-transferable until the 30 day lock (which includes the vesting period) expires.&#x20;
+If they are yield-oriented, they press “Stake & Lock”; the tranche is swept into the staking vault, begins earning the current rebase rate from that block onward, and is non-transferable until the 30 day lock (which includes the vesting period) expires.

 Either way, the treasury has already banked the collateral, so PCV climbs the second the bond is opened.